Supporting a child with attachment issues

 Supervision and support from your fostering service and any other professionals involved can help foster carers to stand back from the day-to-day events and look at these from an objective point of view.
 It may then be possible to track progress and identify where things need to be developed further.
 It can also assist foster carers in managing their own feelings and identify any need for additional support in relation to themselves.

 Challenging, irrational and rejecting behaviours can bewilder, frustrate and demoralise even the most committed and experienced foster carer.
-Looking at the child’s behaviour from an attachment viewpoint can help foster carers find alternative explanations, make sense of difficult situations, have empathy with the child, and develop parenting strategies that can reduce a child’s distress
+Looking at the child’s behaviour from an attachment viewpoint can help foster carers find alternative explanations, make sense of difficult situations, have empathy with the child, and develop parenting strategies that can reduce a child’s distress.

-Things to consider:
+Other things to consider:

-• because a child or young person does not show obvious feelings or behaviour at separation does not mean that the child does not feel it
+• Just because a child or young person does not show obvious feelings or behaviour at separation does not mean that the child does not feel it

-• some children and young people, because of their early experiences, may have very unpredictable and sometimes self-defeating strategies for getting help and support
+• Some children and young people, because of their early experiences, may have very unpredictable and sometimes self-defeating strategies for getting help and support

-• what children and young people learn from their early experiences may be very resistant to change regardless of the carer’s skill, effort and commitment
+• What children and young people learn from their early experiences may be very resistant to change regardless of the carer’s skill, effort and commitment

 • How to use information from professionals who have assessed the child or young person and formed views about how to best help them including the part that the fostering household can play